Michelangelo-Team-5/ratingsAndReviews/process/notes.md

 ## Front End

-- build component Cows to render all cows and manage state
+[X]- build component Cows to render all cows and manage state
 ----- make api call to get all cows in the database
 ----- store cows in the state
 ----- pass cows to cowlist
 - build comoponent cowList to render a cow

+[X]#6
+- connect frontend to backend

+[X]#7
+- create add component
+---- handleAdd component in App
+---- pass handleAdd from App to Add component

+[X]#8
+- create